Horse Browser

 An invisible daily tax

 Tabs hide.
 Your brain has to remember what's behind each identical favicon.
-ADHD affects working memory most — we're being asked to do all day what we're structurally worst at.
+ADHD affects working memory most.
+We're being asked to do all day what we're structurally worst at.

 Lost thoughts, every day